-Dr. Maher Saifo, an oncologist practicing at Damascus University in Damascus, Syria, attended the ASCO Annual Meeting and talked with Cancer.Net staff about sharing how the Syrian war is affecting cancer care, written with his patient, Lama Yousef.
-Together, they share their story of survival and hope against incredible odds.
+Dr. Maher Saifo, an oncologist practicing at Damascus University in Damascus, Syria, attended the ASCO Annual Meeting and talked with Cancer.Net staff about sharing how the Syrian war is affecting cancer care.
+In this blog post, he and his patient, Lama Yousef, tell their story of survival and hope against incredible odds.

 A native of Syria, Maher Saifo, MD, received his medical degree from Damascus University, where he completed his residency and fellowship in medical oncology.
 He obtained his clinical and research postdoctorate degree in oncology at Roswell Park Cancer Institute in New York.
 He was appointed to faculty at Damascus University, Albairouni University Cancer Center, where he is a chairman of the Department of Oncology and a chief of the Breast Cancer Service.